 DH Gary Sheffield was released by the Detroit Tigers Tuesday, a week before the regular season starts and with the well-traveled slugger only one home run shy of the magic number of 500.
-Sheff was coming off a rough spring training, in which he only hit .118.
-Of his eight hits, five of them were homers.
+Sheff was coming off a rough spring training in which he only hit .118 but of his eight hits, five of them were homers.

 Sheffield has said he wants to play in Tampa Bay, but the Rays signed Pat Burrell to be their designated hitter this offseason.
 The Rangers and Blue Jays have no interest either, according to Fox Sports.com's Ken Rosenthal.

-What if Sheffield were willing to play first base?
-Could he play first base?
-That would make him a more likely fit with an NL team like the Pirates, Reds, Nationals, or Giants.
+But what if Sheffield were willing to play first base?
+Or maybe the better question is, could he play first base?
+That would make him a more likely fit with an NL team, like the Pirates, Reds, Nationals, or Giants.

 Hey, they signed Moises Alou to a two-year deal a few seasons ago, so why not?